marksparkza/jschon/docs/guide/json.rst

 ...     ]
 ... })

-A leaf node's :attr:`~jschon.json.JSON.data` is the value from which it was constructed:
+A leaf node's :attr:`~jschon.json.JSON.data` attribute holds the value from which it was constructed:

 >>> document["1a"]["2a"].data
 'foo'